This jungle-bound strip of beach is so much more than Instagram can show.

 It’s only been on travelers’ radars for a few short years, but Tulum is rapidly growing in popularity as a laid-back yoga, wellness, and beach destination.
 Dare I say that Instagram has something to do with it?
 Sandwiched between the Caribbean waters and green jungle, Tulum will charm you with its cottage-style hotels, open-air restaurants, flour-soft white sand, and vibrant color on every corner.
 I had a tough time not stopping every five steps to take a picture to share with the world.
 Fortunately, the lack of public Wi-Fi and high roaming costs taught me to be present and enjoy the moment, as is the Tulum custom.
 It’s one of the most beautiful places I have ever visited.
-Go now, before the big crowds arrive, and let it change your life.
+Go now, and let it change your life.

 1. You will embrace the caftan…

 Back in reality (San Francisco), what I miss most about Tulum is wearing a kaftan every day.
 This truly liberating piece of clothing—which peaked in the ’70s—is experiencing a huge comeback in the fashion world.
 With its simple shape, beautiful fabric, and beachy colors, the kaftan is the ideal Tulum uniform.

 2. …and the darkness

 Due to an undeveloped power system, there are no street lights along the Tulum beach strip.
 This main street is lit only by cozy string lights that stream from restaurants and hotels, which means at some points you have to walk through very dark jungle.
 So a flashlight comes in handy.
 But any initial fears will fade away that very first time you see the sky sprinkled with endless stars.

 3. You won’t mind waiting three hours for food